2017 Catholic Imagination Conference

 Since writers are the repository of memory and the legacy-makers of any given culture, can the Catholic Church afford to lose its writers to secularism as writers conform to the demands of contemporary literary culture?

-This conference seeks to address these questions by showcasing the preeminent Catholic writers of our time and by creating a forum for discussion among practitioners, critics, editors, academics, reviewers, publishers, and readers.
-The conference will offer a forum to engage in dialogue on issues surrounding the Catholic Literary Imagination, both in theory and practice, through plenary sessions, panels, and concurrent programs.
-In addition, the conference aims to accomplish the following goals:
+Held in April 2017, this conference addressed these questions by showcasing the preeminent Catholic writers of our time and by creating a forum for discussion among practitioners, critics, editors, academics, reviewers, publishers, and readers.
+The conference offered a forum to engage in dialogue on issues surrounding the Catholic Literary Imagination, both in theory and practice, through plenary sessions, panels, and concurrent programs.
+In addition, the conference aimed to accomplish the following goals:

 - To enhance understanding and appreciation of the richness and variety of contributions being made by Catholic writers to contemporary literature, drama, and television.